-Figure 16 - Hemlock Woolly Adelgid Infestation in Pennsylvania negatively impact the areas of Pennsylvania known for outdoor scenery and activities.
+Figure 19 - Hemlock Woolly Adelgid Infestation in Pennsylvania pennsylvania

+A final example of an invasive species is the Spotted Lanternfly.
+The Spotted Lanternfly is a harmful invasive species which feeds on plants, damaging or destroying them.
+This can negatively impact the areas of Pennsylvania known for outdoor scenery and activities.
 According to the Penn State Extension, the Spotted Lanternfly is a significant threat to Pennsylvania agriculture, landscapes, and natural ecosystems, including grape, tree-fruit, hardwood, and nursery industries, which collectively are worth nearly \$18 billion to the state's economy, outdoor recreation, and biodiversity.
 The Spotted Lanternfly was found in Indiana County in 2022.
 However, the Spotted Lanternfly is undoubtedly continuing to spread.
 The State Department of Agriculture gives the total number of infected counties as forty-five, as of 2022.
-Figure X - Pennsylvania Spotted Lanternfly Infestation illustrates the counties in Pennsylvania that are considered to be in the quarantine zone for this pest.
+Figure 20 - Pennsylvania Spotted Lanternfly Infestation illustrates the counties in Pennsylvania that are considered to be in the quarantine zone for this pest.